 It is a disturbing fact that many adolescents in the United States become introduced to drugs and alcohol at a very young age, and some even become addicted and dependent to drugs and/or alcohol.
-For adolescents who do become addicted and dependent to drugs and alcohol, parents need to be willing to do whatever it takes to get the problem resolved before it is too late.
-Any suspicion that drugs or alcohol are in the picture should be addressed immediately, otherwise, addiction will lead down a path of total destruction for the adolescent as well as for the family.
-There are drug and alcohol rehabilitation facilities for adolescents available in every state, many of which cater only to adolescents and have treatment professionals and counselors on staff that are trained specifically in handling this age group.
+For adolescents who do become addicted and dependent to alcohol and drugs, parents need to be willing to do whatever it takes to get the problem resolved before it is too late.
+Any indication that drugs or alcohol are in the picture should be confronted immediately, otherwise, addiction will lead down a path of total destruction for the adolescent as well as for the family.
+There are drug rehab programs for adolescents offered in every state, many of which cater only to adolescents and have treatment professionals and counselors on staff that are trained specifically in handling this age range.

-Criminal justice clients often need drug or alcohol treatment due to problems with drug and alcohol abuse.
-Due to the nature of the criminal justice system, there are specific steps and guidelines that must be adhered to in order to be admitted into a criminal justice drug or alcohol rehabilitation facility or recovery program.
-The first step is to figure out the criminal justice clients eligibility.
-This step is accomplished by a panel of officials who decide how much and what type of drug or alcohol is necessary.
-Sometimes, the criminal justice clients receive their drug and alcohol treatment while they are incarcerated.
-For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a long-term residential transitional living program.
+Criminal justice clients frequently need drug treatment because of their problems with addiction.
+Due to the nature of the criminal justice system, there are specific steps and guidelines that must be completed in order to be admitted into a criminal justice substance abuse treatment program or recovery program.
+The initial step is to establish the criminal justice clients eligibility.
+This step is accomplished by a panel of officials who determine how much and what type of treatment is necessary.
+Sometimes, the criminal justice clients receive their drug rehabilitation while they are incarcerated.
+For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in a sober living home or a therapeutic community.